1933 - Regular air Services

 had been built at Barton in 1933 and is still in use today.
 Positions of

-aircraft would be plotted on a map based either on position reports from
+aircraft would be plotted on a map based on position reports and estimates

 Signals Square at